 We eliminated the use of stock imagery in both publications and let elegant typography take center stage.
-The font palette we selected included bold yet friendly fonts for the display and a highly legible font for the body copy to increase text readability.
-The overall result are publications that are inviting and comfortable to read.
-All of the fonts were selected from Adobe Typekit, which allowed ONS to utilize them with no additional line item on their budget.
+The font palette we selected included bold-yet-friendly typefaces for display and a highly legible font for the body copy to increase text readability.
+All of the fonts were selected from Adobe, which allowed ONS to utilize them with no additional line item on their budget.

-With the removal of imagery from the publication, we recommended that ONS use their entire art budget to commission an illustrator for the cover.
+With the removal of imagery from the publication, we recommended that ONS use their entire art budget to commission an illustrator for the covers.
 Each cover of CJON has a unique illustration to highlight a featured article, making the journal feel fresh and different from issue to issue.
 For Oncology Nursing Forum, an illustrator is commissioned to create abstract artwork based on research images for all six covers of the year.
-The ultimate result is two fresh publications, each with a long shelf life, that readers want to show off, dive into, and share with their colleagues.
+The ultimate result is two fresh publications, each with a long shelf life, that readers want to dive into and share with their colleagues.

 Recognition: AM+P Gold for Redesign, Folio Ozzie Honorable Mention for Redesign